 - The staff member encourages me to take an active part in class

-A: For a standard teaching session, the survey period starts in Week 13 and finishes in the week following the exams period.
+For a standard teaching period, the survey period starts in the final week of the period and finishes in the week following the exams period.
 The survey period can vary for units taught outside of standard teaching dates.

 If your teaching is delivered in a non-standard timetable you may request that the survey period for your unit be altered.
 To start this process, email the details of your unit, including teaching dates to firstname.lastname@example.org